Soong Ching-ling: 1966–1976: Cultural Revolution

 During the Cultural Revolution, Soong was heavily criticized by Red Guard factions, and in one incident, the marker of her parents' grave was toppled and their bodies exposed.
 Following this incident Premier Zhou Enlai recommended that Soong Ching-ling be put on a "List of Cadres to be protected."
 Zhou's recommendation was approved by Mao Zedong.
 Mao Zedong sent his wife, Jiang Qing, to visit Soong and explain the purpose of the "Cultural Revolution."
 In response, Soong remarked that it should, above all, avoid harming the innocent, which embarrassed Jiang.

 Despite Soong's support of the CCP, she was skeptical of some radical actions such as the purging of capitalists and party moderates such as Liu Shaoqi from the government.
 Soong wrote seven letters to criticize the Cultural Revolution Campaign and objected to the excessive violence against her colleagues and other moderates within the CCP.
 In her letters with friends, Soong called Jiang a "queen" and "shameless bitch."
-Late in the Cultural Revolution, during the 4th NPC which approved the 1975 Constitution in January 1975, Soong's term as Vice President of China ended with the abolishment of that post, after which she was again appointed one of the vice-chairwomen of the NPC Standing Committee.
+Late in the Cultural Revolution, during the 4th NPC which approved the 1975 Constitution in January 1975, Soong's term as Vice President of China ended with the abolition of that post, after which she was again appointed one of the vice-chairwomen of the NPC Standing Committee.